bioinfo-arctic/FSK2053/Spring_2025/Phylogenetic_Inference.md

 plot the bootstrap values on tree branches like below

 ```
-plot(treeNJroot, show.tip=TRUE, edge.width=2, main = "NJ tree + bootstrap values") #plot bootstrap values
+plot(treeNJroot, show.tip=TRUE, edge.width=2, main = "NJ tree + bootstrap values") # plot bootstrap values
 add.scale.bar()
 nodelabels(bs_nj, cex=.6) # adds labels to or near the nodes
 ```
-How does node support looks? the numbers shown by nodelabels() show how many times each node appreared in the bootstrapped trees.
-If the numbers by each node are pretty low, meaning there’s not a huge overlap between the nodes in our original tree and the nodes in the bootstrapped tree.
-Tt means that some of the nodes aren’t supported.
+How does the node support look?
+The numbers shown by nodelabels() show how many times each node appeared in the bootstrapped trees.
+If the numbers by each node are pretty low, it means there’s not a huge overlap between the nodes in our original tree and the nodes in the bootstrapped tree.
+It essentially means that we have low support for some of the nodes.

 ### Parsimony based trees

-Now we will caluclate parsimony score, which is the minimum number of changes ncecessary to describe the data for a given tree type.
+Now we will caluclate parsimony score, which is the minimum number of changes necessary to describe the data for a given tree type.
 Parsimony returns the parsimony score of a tree.
 Parsimony analysis needs a base tree.
-We will use treeNJ from first part of the analysis as base tree.
+We will use treeNJ from first part of the analysis as our base tree.

 ```
 align_phydata <- msaConvert(alignomega, type= "phangorn::phyDat")
 parsimony(treeNJroot, align_phydata)
-tre.pars.nj <- optim.parsimony(treeNJ, align_phydata) # it used whole sequences to make a tree, unlike distance based trees such as nj or upgma.
+tre.pars.nj <- optim.parsimony(treeNJ, align_phydata) # it used the complete sequences to make the tree, unlike distance based trees such as nj or upgma.
 tre.pars.nj
 parsimony(tre.pars.nj, align_phydata)
-plot(tre.pars.nj, type="unr", show.tip=FALSE, edge.width=2, main = "Maximum-parsimony tree") # it has lower parsimonious score compare to the original tree. try other type
+plot(tre.pars.nj, type="unr", show.tip=FALSE, edge.width=2, main = "Maximum-parsimony tree") # it has lower parsimonious score compared to the original tree.
+Try other type
 ```

 if you want to download or write the file in newick or nexus format then use following command.